TDEE Calculator

 Recalculate Regularly

 Calorie needs change as your weight, body composition, and activity level change.
-Recalculate your TDEE every 4–6 weeks — especially if you have lost or gained 3 kg or more — to keep your targets accurate and avoid plateaus.
+Recalculate your TDEE every 4–6 weeks — especially if you've lost or gained 3 kg or more — to keep targets accurate.